-9.4.3 Expecting exceptions
+11.4.3 Expecting exceptions: assert.throws()

-If you want to (or expect to) receive an exception, you need throws(): This function calls its first parameter, the function block, and only succeeds if it throws an exception.
+If we want to (or expect to) receive an exception, we need assert.throws(): This function calls its first parameter, the function callback, and only succeeds if it throws an exception.
 Additional parameters can be used to specify what that exception must look like.